GM's new Chevy Silverado bids for more U.S. pickup profits

-DETROIT, Jan 13 (Reuters) - General Motors Co on Saturday will fire a new round in the battle for profits from one of the U.S. auto industry’s most lucrative segments when it shows a new generation of its Chevrolet Silverado pickup truck at Detroit’s auto show.
+DETROIT (Reuters) - General Motors Co on Saturday fired a new round in the battle for profits from one of the U.S. auto industry’s most lucrative segments when it showed a new generation of its Chevrolet Silverado pickup truck at Detroit’s auto show.

 The new Silverado, a highlight of the show, is the successor to GM’s best-selling vehicle in North America.
 Sales of the current Silverado rose nearly 2 percent to 585,000 vehicles in 2017.